Condition Your Body Before Training Muay Thai

 Increasing Your Stamina

-The sport of Muay Thai, apart from utilizing a lot of power, is really an aerobic martial art.
+The sport of Muay Thai, apart from utilizing a lot of power, is an aerobic martial art.
 Many of the combos employed in Muay Thai are lengthier than other martial arts.
 Your body remains in constant motion.
 Your muscles will require more additional oxygen to endure longer.
 Your muscles require this extra oxygen to combat fatigue and to assist you to endure lengthy training periods.
 Therefore, your body must raise your stamina before you start training.

 #1 Jogging